paploo/SlideRuleCoach/SlideRuleCoach/README.txt

 A simple iPhone application to generate problems to practice using a slide rule.

 Todo List:
-[ ] Add License test to all files.
+[ ] Add License text to all files.

 [ ] Build out Problem Generators:
     [ ] Basic: